DCAA Compliant Invoicing: A Guide for Defense Contractors

 For contractors subject to Cost Accounting Standards, the methods used to measure, assign, and allocate costs are not discretionary.
 CAS governs how you define cost pools, select allocation bases, and apply those rates to contracts.
 In the invoicing context, this translates to a specific requirement: the indirect rate structure and allocation methodology reflected on every invoice must be consistent across all contracts and must match the practices disclosed in your CAS Disclosure Statement (if applicable) or your established accounting policies.

 If you allocate overhead to Contract A using direct labor hours as the base, you must use direct labor hours for Contract B as well.
 Shifting allocation methods between contracts, or between invoicing periods, is a CAS violation that DCAA will flag during audit.
-DCAA compliant billing depends on this consistency because auditors verify that the rates and bases on individual invoices tie back to the contractor's disclosed or established cost accounting practices.
+DCAA-compliant billing depends on this consistency because auditors verify that invoice rates and allocation bases tie back to the contractor's disclosed or established cost accounting practices.

 Invoice Structure by Contract Type: Cost-Reimbursement, T&M, and Fixed-Price